NiallBunting/niallbunting.github.io/_posts/2020-08-02-guest-post-directory-small-startups.markdown

 We have continued to do minor bug fixes and improvements to the application in the week since.
 Our main focus has been on making the platform more reliable and gathering users.

-Also did some work about making it easier to take new entries off the spreadsheet that we are currently using and upgraded the server to be more powerful.
+We have a backlog of ideas and tasks that need doing to improve the website, that we want to get to over the future.

 ## My takeaways

-On finishing that weekend, I was definitely on a high.
-The fact that we actually got a signup the next day just added it.
-I felt like we were actually done, that’s a very rare feeling in software engineering.
-Often sprints just seem to blur together and as someone said to me:
+After finishing our products MVP that weekend, I was definitely feeling on a high.
+That we actually got a signup the next day just added to it.
+I felt like we were actually done, with what we set out to do, that’s sometimes a rare feeling in software engineering.
+Often sprints just seem to blur together in endless backlogs and as someone said to me:

 > I’ve been sprinting for years, it’s more like a marathon.
 >
 > -- <cite>Rob, from work</cite>

-For me, even though there was more to do it felt like the two aspects below caused it:
+It was great to hit the goal of MVP and actually be done.

 ### Real MVP